Modified MIT Bag Models -- part II: QCD phase diagram and hot quark stars: Phase diagram and quark stars

 Before we proceed, we introduce some definitions.
 As in our work $g_{uuV}$ and $g_{ddV}$ are always equal (and called only $g$ for short), we define $X_V$ as the ratio between $g_{ssV}$ and $g_{uuV}$.
 Also, the strength of the vector channel is directly related to $(g/m_V)^2$, so we define $G_V$ as this quantity:

-We start with two flavored symmetric matter with $\mu_u = \mu_d$ to make a direct comparison with the chemical freeze-out as presented in ref.~\cite{Cleymans}, as well as with the liquid-gas phase transition.
+We start with two-flavored symmetric matter with $\mu_u=\mu_d$ to make a direct comparison with the chemical freeze-out as presented in ref.~\cite{Cleymans}, as well as with the liquid-gas phase transition.
 We use three different values for the bag parameter, $B^{1/4}$ = 148 MeV, 165 MeV and 205 MeV. $B^{1/4}$ = 148 MeV is the lowest allowed value for non-interacting bag model because even lower values would predict stable $u-d$ matter.
-As we do not see people spontaneously decaying, we strongly believe that deconfined $u-d$ matter is unstable.
-A good model to simulate the hadron-quark phase transition needs to ensure that both the chemical freeze-out and the liquid-gas phase transition lie in the hadronic phase.
-At $T = 0$ we also expect that the phase transition takes place at values of the chemical potential at least higher than $\mu=1050$ MeV~\cite{Fukushima}.
+A good model to simulate the hadron-quark phase transition needs to ensure that both the chemical freeze-out and the liquid-gas phase transition lie in the confined (hadronic) phase.
+At $T = 0$ we also expect that the phase transition takes place at values of the chemical potential at least higher than $\mu=1050$ MeV, as shown in ref.~\cite{Fukushima} using the Polyakov loop formalism.
+Also, using NJL-based models, the works of ref.~\cite{Buballa2005,Ruster} indicate that the critical chemical potential is around 1080 MeV to 1100 MeV.
 There is no experimental evidence of the maximum chemical potential which preserves the hadronic phase, however, a recent study points out that quark matter inside massive neutron stars is not only possible but probable~\cite{Nature2020}.
-For $\beta$-stable matter, it should occur around $\mu=1200$ MeV~\cite{Ayriyan}; for two-flavored symmetric matter we assume a maximum value of $\mu=1400$ MeV as a more conservative estimate.
+Using chiral bag model with B$^{1/4}$ = 170 MeV, ref.~\cite{Klahn3} found a critical chemical potential around 1250 MeV.
+For $\beta$-stable matter, using relativistic density functional approach, ref.~\cite{Ayriyan} indicates that it should occur around $\mu=1200$ MeV; for two-flavored symmetric matter we assume a maximum value of $\mu=1400$ MeV as a more conservative estimate.
 Also, there are strong evidences that the (pseudo) critical temperature obtained from LQCD is very close to the critical temperature of chemical freeze-out~\cite{Mun3}.
 Once these constraints are investigated, we proceed by checking whether the model is able to reproduce massive quark stars, and if the parameters are in favor or against the Bodmer-Witten conjecture of stable strange matter, i.e., the energy per baryon of strange matter $\mu_u = \mu_d = \mu_s$ must be below 930 MeV~\cite{Bod,Witten,Carline}.

 Moreover, for each bag pressure value there are also three possibilities: the original MIT bag model without any interaction, a vector channel via minimum coupling and a vector channel with minimal coupling alongside a self-interacting term to simulate the quark Dirac sea contribution.
 In order to reproduce massive quark stars, we use here $G_V = 0.3$ fm$^2$ for a bag pressure value of $B^{1/4}$ = 148 MeV, and $b_4 = 60$.
 For $B^{1/4}$ = 165 MeV and 205 MeV, we use $G_V = 0.8$ fm$^2$ and $b_4 = 20$.
 Notice that the self-interacting term depends on both, $b_4$ and $g$ as shown in Eq.~(\ref{v2}).
 The results are presented in Fig.~\ref{F1}.
 We also use these values and construct the equation of state (EoS) of a $\beta$-stable matter with zero electrical charge, namely~\cite{Rhabi}: